 NCAA National Office - NCAA Homepage

-- The minimum core course GPA has increased from 2.00 to 2.30
+- The minimum core course GPA is 2.30

 - 10 of the 16 core course requirements must be satisfied prior to the start of the senior year

 - 7 of those 10 core courses must be from the English, Math and Science subsections

 - Grades earned in the 10 core courses are "locked in" for the purpose of calculating the final core course GPA

 - Any retakes of the first 10 core courses must be completed prior to senior year